 Answer: To qualify for NEET 2020, you must be ay least 17 years of age by December 31, 2020.
 That means if you are born on/ after December 31, 2003, you are eligible for NEET 2020.

 Answer: NEET Score required to get an MD seat in India depends on the NEET cut-off.
 Due to the percentile system, every year's cut-off is different.

 Answer: 11th and 12th subject books cover the entire NEET 2020 Syllabus.
 However, for better practice, you should also read reference books and also attend Mock Tests, etc.

 Answer: There are 70, 978 MD seats spread across 529 medical colleges in India.

 Answer: The exact number is not available.
 However, on average, 10-15 questions are repeated in some modified version.

 Answer: No. NEXT will not replace NEET.
 NEXT will replace FMGE.

 Answer: Yes.
 That's true.
-From 2020, MBBS admissions in AIIMS and JIPMER will also be through NEET.
+From 2020, MD admissions in AIIMS and JIPMER will also be through NEET.